edouard-lebas/Domain2PNG/README.md

 # Domain2PNG

-Take screen capture of a list of domain with PhantomJS
+Take screen capture of a list of domain

+# Dependancies

+- npm install pupetter